MoRevolution/wifi-performance-analysis--math-330-/README.md

-# math-330-wifi-speed-hypothesis-test
+# Math-330: Wi-Fi Performance Comparison between Hanson Hall and Old Main Hall

 Full paper can be found [here](https://github.com/MoRevolution/330-Hypothesis-Testing/blob/main/Project-Notebook.pdf).

-This project investigates potential differences in Wi-Fi performance between Hanson Hall of Science and Old Main Hall on Augustana College (IL) campus, representing the sciences and humanities buildings respectively.
-The objective was to hypothesis test and assess if there are grounds to claim infrastructure inequality.
-The methodology involved collecting download and upload speed data at specific locations in each building over one week.
+This project investigates potential differences in Wi-Fi performance between Hanson Hall of Science and Old Main Hall on the Augustana College (IL) campus.
+These buildings represent the sciences and humanities departments, respectively.
+Objective

+The main goal of this project is to conduct a statistical hypothesis test to determine if there is a significant difference in Wi-Fi performance between the two buildings, which could point to potential infrastructure inequality.

+### Methodology

+Data was collected over the course of one week, focusing on key Wi-Fi performance metrics such as:

+    Download speed
+    Upload speed
+    Signal strength
+    Latency
+    Network stability

+Measurements were taken at specific locations within each building to ensure consistent and comparable results.